natalie-kate/Haunted/README.md

         2. As a first time visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a first time visitor, I expect to see an attractive, visually appealing site.
         4. As a first time visitor, I expect an accessible site.
+        5. As a first time visitor, I want to see social media links so that I can follow on my chosen platforms.
+        6. As a first tine visitor, I want to be able to contact the owner with comments or questions.

    - #### Returning Visitor Goals